EarthEdSTEM/earthed-iot-programs-tutorials/T_LED.md

 Test it!
 Debug it!
 ------------------
 Time to test your code.
 Download the code to the micro: bit and try it out.
 Observe what happens and adjust the values as needed.<br>
-How could you integrate the other sensors into your code to trigger the servo in a different way?<br><br>
+How could you use a boolean operator in another way?
+What else could it be used for?<br><br>

 Congratulations!
 You have finished this tutorial.